smiles724/Awesome-Diffusion-Models-for-Science/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]([https://github.com/hee9joon/Awesome-Diffusion-Models](https://github.com/smiles724/Awesome-Diffusion-Models-in-Molecules))
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This repository contains a collection of resources and papers on ***Diffusion Models for Science***😆.
+We are pleased to see that more and more efforts have been devoted to employing diffusion models in tackling essential scientific problems.
 For a more comprehensive overview of diffusion-baed models, please refer to [Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models).
 If you have any relevant paper of codes to update the list, please pull a request or report an issue.

 # Contents
 - [Small Molecules](#small-molecules)